metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - You might be wondering, what happens to my system if I run scripts from this repository?
 - Can these scripts do any kind of harm to my computer or privacy?
 - What system and environment modifications are done to setup firewall?
-- Is there anything I should be aware of?
+- Is there anything else I should be aware of?

 There is a lot of scripts and you might not have the time to investigate them all.\
 So here is an overview to help you see what they do hopefully answering all of your concerns.